HaskellEmbedded/HaskellEmbedded.github.io/posts/2015-10-09-compiler-compilers.md

 will) for an embedded target.
 More on that follows.

-I exclude things like Cryptol and Idris from this because - while implemented in Haskell and used for embedded platforms - they are different languages unto themselves.
-We might arbitrarily drop that distinction in the future if we feel like it.
+I exclude things like Cryptol and Idris from this because - while implemented in Haskell and usable for embedded platforms - they are different languages unto themselves.
+I might arbitrarily drop that distinction in the future if I feel like it...

 # Full Compilation